jpsutton/logporter/README.md

 ```

 > [!NOTE]
-> Use the request processing time metrics in the exporter logs to configure polling intervals and response waits in Prometheus (only if you are using custom metrics).
+> Use the request processing time metrics in the exporter logs to configure polling intervals and response waits in Prometheus (this is only relevant if you are using custom metrics for getting logs count).

 - Import the prepared public [Grafana dashboard](https://grafana.com/grafana/dashboards/23573-docker-exporter-logporter) using the id `23573` or from a [json](https://github.com/Lifailon/logporter/blob/main/grafana/dashboard.json) file.